 - your urine spray has actually changed!

 There are various degrees of POP which can be assessed by a pelvic floor Physiotherapist or Gynaecologist.
 They will look at your perineum and into the vagina as you push downwards or cough, to see if there is any pelvic organ drop.
-The good news is that POP and its associated symptoms can be helped and even improved with the right pelvic floor rehab with the guidance of a pelvic floor Physiotherapist.
+The good news is that POP and its associated symptoms can be helped and even improved with the right pelvic floor rehab with the guidance of a pelvic floor Physiotherapist and or the use of a pessary (or sports bra for your vagina, as I like to call it).
 This avoids the need for surgery ,which is not always successful.
 So don’t struggle on, get help.

 Avoiding constipation– with good diet and hydration.
 Straining too much during a bowel motion will just stretch the pelvic floor muscles further.